How to save money with a travel credit card

-The fees described above will either be at 0% on your travel credit card or simply won’t be applied while you are spending abroad.
-This means that you only spend what you want to spend and don’t have to worry about racking up a large bill (and a scary bank statement) by the end of the holiday.
+The fees described above will often be at 0% on your travel credit card, meaning that you only spend what you want to spend and don’t have to worry about racking up a large bill (and a scary bank statement) by the end of the holiday.

 In addition, with a travel credit card you will often get the best exchange rate between pounds and the local currency.
 The conversion happens a few days after the transaction is made but can be much more favourable than having the retailer or lender calculate it for you using a standard credit or debit card.

 Along with being advantageous compared to other types of credit or debit card, putting your purchases on a card is a lot safer than carrying lots of cash around.
 Not to mention Section 75 of the Consumer Credit Act, which also offers added protection for purchases over £100 and under £30,000.

 Key facts when picking the best travel credit card